ksantosh464/Solution-Engineering/articles/solution-engineering-natd/README.md

 ![Touch The Cloud](./images/Touch-the-Cloud.jpg)

-In this section of the interview, you will select **a single option** from the 2 options below. **Remember: You only have 15 Minutes!**
+In this section of the interview, you will select **a single option** from the 2 options below. **Remember: You only have 15 minutes**

+### **Option 1: Recent Project Presentation**
+If you use PowerPoint to start, please keep your presentation to approximately 3 Slides.
+**Guidelines for Project Walkthroughh**
+- How did you get involved in this project?
+We prefer an individual project OR a team project that is not coursework-related
+- How big was the team (if there was one)
+- What was your specific role and contribution (e.g, I coded front-end and collected requirements for project OR I coded some piece of the front-end)?
+We are looking for "I" not "WE."
+- Walk through the code ( whatever the code may be - this could be methods you may have written, or if you used R-Studio, show us what you did in R)
+	- Any libraries you used or didn’t use
+	- Any coding challenges
+	- Was any DevOps process used (this is more likely for internships)
+	- Is there a GitHub where we can look at this code

-### **Option 1: Demo Using Oracle Cloud Account (Preferred)**
+### **Option 2: Demo Using Oracle Cloud Account**

-Please use the Oracle cloud account provided by your recruiting coordinator.
+Please follow [this link](https://cloud.oracle.com/tryit?sourceType=:ad:pas:go:aw:db:RC_WWMK180328P00048C0001&SC=:ad:pas:go:aw:db:RC_WWMK180328P00048C0001&pcode=WWMK180328P00048C0001&&mkwid=sxCyDKsb2%7cpcrid%7c263478509230%7cpkw%7cautonomous%20database%7cpmt%7ce%7cpdv%7cc%7csckw=srch:autonomous%20database&gclid=EAIaIQobChMIpsPRn5L_3QIVy0oNCh3nAQ3rEAAYAiAAEgIm5PD_BwE&gclsrc=aw.ds) to sign up for a free Oracle trial account.

 **Expectation:**

-We expect that you have made a sincere effort in using the cloud service(s) that you select to do the following:
+We expect that you have made a sincere effort in using the cloud service(s) if you select to do use this option:

 - Show your capability to learn Oracle’s cloud services
 - Provide us with critical feedback if there were roadblocks.